 What we do

 "Making a change to your life comes down to opportunity.
 That's what I enjoyed about working with PET, because you give opportunity; you don't ask for anything.
 PET was just phenomenal, helping so many people.
-I am really positive now about mine and my family’s future.
 Education has opened so many doors for me and I can only thank the charitable donations and kind people who facilitate adult learning in prisons."

 - Ben, mechanic & former prisoner

 PET provides distance learning courses, arts and hobby materials, advice and support in every prison in England and Wales.
-Since our foundation in 1989 we have helped thousands of men and women in prison, providing advice and funding to around 2,500 prisoners each year to help them study courses in subjects and at levels not otherwise available.
+Since our foundation in 1989 we have helped thousands of men and women in prison, providing advice and funding to around 3,000 prisoners each year to help them study courses in subjects and at levels not otherwise available.
 We also give prisoners funding for arts and hobby materials.
-Read our curriculum.